Contrasens/GoWaterPi/README.md

         0 19 * * * python /home/pi/GoWaterPi/send_email.py
 ```
 6. Edit send_email.py and add the email account to send email from and its password
+7. It might be that the google account associated with the GoWaterPi will not send you emails.
+In this case, check that the **Less secure app access** for that account is enabled!
-7. Tweak the config parameters from config.py (as is, the plants will be watered for 200 seconds)
+8. Tweak the config parameters from config.py (as is, the plants will be watered for 200 seconds)